 For weekday meals (which are the majority of the cooking we all do), they rely on simpler fare.
-But they still demand great taste.
+But they still want great taste.
 How do they get it?
 By relying on great ingredients.

 So you don’t need a technically complicated recipe for a great meal – you’re not going to make it after a long day anyway,

 Quality & Variety are the Keys to the French Pantry Checklist:

 I created The French Pantry Checklist and The French Pantry Insider’s Guide Video Series because I wanted to give you a varied list of basic, top-quality products for your pantry.
 You can use them at home to make simple dishes taste fantastic.

 The ingredients on the Checklist provide the building blocks for home cooking to deliver great taste and health benefits with easy execution.
 You won’t need to turn to unhealthy take-out food or restaurants as default options when you’re too tired to cook.
-That type of food as a solution to the “I-don’t-feel-like cooking-tonight” dilemma is a bad deal financially and healthwise, as I discuss here…
+When those choices become the default solution to the “I-don’t-feel-like cooking-tonight” dilemma you’ll get a bad deal financially and healthwise, as I discuss here…

 I also list a variety of

-For example, great olive oil mixed with raspberry vinegar, salt and pepper and drizzled over sliced raw mushrooms with parsley leaves makes a delicious starter dish.
-It’s a quick go-to dish for me in Fall and Winter.
-Vegetarian and Vegan friends love it too because it’s a raw, simple and healthy recipe with no hidden chemicals or preservatives.
+For example, top-quality olive oil mixed with raspberry vinegar, salt, and pepper and drizzled over sliced raw mushrooms with parsley leaves makes a delicious starter dish.
+It’s a quick go-to dish for me in the Fall and Winter.
+Vegetarian and Vegan friends love it too because it’s a raw, simple, and healthy recipe with no hidden chemicals or preservatives.